 In the event of an incident, our development team is informed of the procedures to be followed in order to solve, but also to analyze the incident.
 All events are stored and regularly audited by the technology of our main hosting server, AWS Cloud Trail, and we have also created our own detection batches.

 Every 6 months, we perform a pentest, consisting of a Black Box and a Gray Box component.
 At the same time, our Key Account customers have their own audits carried out to ensure compliance with security obligations.
 We respond to at least one audit per quarter.

 Jenji also surrounds itself with subcontractors with a clear and reinforced security policy in order to guarantee its users an excellent level of data protection.
-Zendesk for incident management, Intercom for managing client messaging, AWS for hosting and storing data on clouds, and finally Docaposte, for the archiving of supporting documents with evidential value.
+Service Cloud for incident management, Intercom for managing client messaging, AWS for hosting and storing data on clouds, and finally Docaposte, for the archiving of supporting documents with evidential value.